VD-Maintainer-Group/issues-collection/README.md

 * **implant** problem/suggestion on any platforms
 * Or, **Any Related Topics** you think worth discussing

-P.S.
-Make sure that there are NO similar issues before start-a-new-topic
+> P.S.
+Make sure that there are NO similar issues before start-a-new-topic.

 ### An Introduction to VDM
 (tbd.)